NatWest Group (LON:NWG) Receives “Overweight” Rating from Barclays

-Other research analysts also recently issued research reports about the stock.
-Shore Capital reaffirmed a hold rating on shares of NatWest Group in a research report on Monday, November 15th.
-Deutsche Bank Aktiengesellschaft raised shares of NatWest Group to a buy rating and lifted their price objective for the company from GBX 260 ($3.45) to GBX 300 ($3.98) in a research report on Tuesday.
-Royal Bank of Canada lifted their price objective on shares of NatWest Group from GBX 250 ($3.32) to GBX 260 ($3.45) and gave the company an outperform rating in a research report on Thursday, November 11th.
-Berenberg Bank reissued a buy rating and issued a GBX 240 ($3.18) price objective on shares of NatWest Group in a research report on Tuesday, October 26th.
-Finally, JPMorgan Chase & Co. lifted their price objective on shares of NatWest Group from GBX 240 ($3.18) to GBX 250 ($3.32) and gave the company a neutral rating in a research report on Monday, November 1st.
-Two research analysts have rated the stock with a hold rating, seven have issued a buy rating and one has issued a strong buy rating to the stock.
-Based on data from MarketBeat.com, the stock has an average rating of Buy and a consensus price target of GBX 290 ($3.85).
+Several other brokerages have also issued reports on NWG.
+Berenberg Bank reaffirmed a “buy” rating and set a GBX 240 ($3.17) price target on shares of NatWest Group in a research note on Tuesday, October 26th.
+JPMorgan Chase & Co. upped their price target on NatWest Group from GBX 240 ($3.17) to GBX 250 ($3.30) and gave the company a “neutral” rating in a research note on Monday, November 1st.
+Shore Capital reaffirmed a “hold” rating on shares of NatWest Group in a research note on Monday, November 15th.
+Deutsche Bank Aktiengesellschaft raised NatWest Group to a “buy” rating and increased their target price for the company from GBX 260 ($3.44) to GBX 300 ($3.96) in a research note on Tuesday, December 7th.
+Finally, Royal Bank of Canada increased their target price on NatWest Group from GBX 250 ($3.30) to GBX 260 ($3.44) and gave the company an “outperform” rating in a research note on Thursday, November 11th.
+Two equities research analysts have rated the stock with a hold rating, seven have given a buy rating and one has assigned a strong buy rating to the stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Buy” and an average target price of GBX 290 ($3.83).

 About NatWest Group